 - Consider getting a restraining order: A restraining order is a legal document that requires the stalker to stay away from you.
 It can provide an additional layer of protection and can be enforced by law enforcement if the stalker violates it.

-- Document everything: Keep a record of all incidents of stalking, including the date, time, and location.
-This documentation can be helpful if you need to seek legal action against the stalker.
+- Document everything: This documentation can be helpful if you need to seek legal action against the stalker.

 Remember, you are not alone.
 There are resources available to help you deal with being stalked.
 You can contact organizations such as the National Domestic Violence Hotline for support and information on protecting yourself.